 Autumn: September is still a warm month and the temperature stays clearly above 20 °C. In mid-October, the weather cools down to 20°C and it starts to rain more often.
 In November, the temperature is already around 15°C.

-Photos: Ville Ryynänen, Päivi Ahola & Adobe Stock
+Photos: Jussi Ryynänen, Päivi Ahola & Shutterstock